softwaremill/diffx/docs-sources/index.md

 you can use the [Silencer](https://github.com/ghik/silencer) compiler plugin to silent the warning with the compiler option `"-P:silencer:globalFilters=^magnolia: using fallback derivation.*$"`

+## Similar projects

+There is a number of similar projects from which diffx draws inspiration.

+Below is a list of some of them, which I am aware of, with their main differences:
+- [xotai/diff](https://github.com/xdotai/diff) - based on shapeless, seems not to be activly developed anymore
+- [ratatool-diffy](https://github.com/spotify/ratatool/tree/master/ratatool-diffy) - the main purpose is to compare large data sets stored on gs or hdfs

 ## Sponsors

 Development and maintenance of diffx is sponsored by [SoftwareMill](https://softwaremill.com),